The best horse grooming tools, including brushes and a curry comb, laid out in a stable next to a horse.

-If you want to know what really works, ask a professional groom or a lifelong equestrian.
+Want to know what really works?
+Ask a professional groom or a lifelong equestrian.
 They’re the ones who have put every tool to the test, day in and day out.
 They know which curry comb fits perfectly in your hand, which brush brings out the deepest shine, and which detangler can tackle the toughest knots.
 As a family of horse lovers, we’ve spent decades figuring out which products stand up to the rigors of barn life.
-This guide is a look inside that tried-and-true toolkit, sharing the best horse grooming tools that have earned their place in the most well-stocked tack trunks.
+This guide is a look inside that tried-and-true toolkit, sharing the best horse grooming tools that have earned their place in our tack trunks.

 Key Takeaways